atyryshkina/algorithm-performance-analysis/README.md

 With the Galaxy Project, researchers can run analyses using the graphical user interface in their browser.
 To do so, the user needs only to connect to a Galaxy server (e.g. https://www.usegalaxy.org), upload their data, choose the analysis and the analysis parameters, and hit run.

+The Galaxy Project has been storing the information about the execution of these analyses since 2013, and, to date, has the largest dataset of the performance of popular bioinformatics tools.
+We begin to study this dataset in this paper.

 For more information visit https://www.galaxyproject.org.

 ### scikit-learn and machine learning